 As a reminder: risk appetite describes how much price loss you can withstand without lying awake at night or selling in a panic.
 Risk capacity describes how much loss your wallet can take without you getting into financial difficulties – determined by your initial financial situation and your investment horizon.

 Both factors must be in harmony.
 An example: You are young, earn well and could easily cope financially with a 50% drop in the share price.
 But at minus 20% you get nervous and sell.
-In this case, it is not your risk capacity that is decisive, but your risk appetite – this sets the narrower limit.
+Then it is not your ability to take risks that is decisive, but your willingness to take risks – this sets the narrower limit.
 Conversely, if you consider yourself a risk-taker but want to buy an apartment in three years’ time, you should stick to the lower risk capacity.
 In short: the more cautious of the two factors sets the framework.

 Based on your risk profile, you divide your freely available investment assets into two parts: a high-risk part and a low-risk part.
 As a rule of thumb, the higher the proportion of equities, the higher the risk – but also the higher the return – of your portfolio.